Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Shift Averages

 Property (ii) implies that the graph frequency representation of $\bbx$ is comprised of uncorrelated components.
 Indeed, since we know that the spectral representation covariance is $\bbC_{\tdx} = \bbV^{\Hr}\bbC_x\bbV$ and the covariance accepts the form in \eqref{eqn_joint_diagonalization} we conclude that

 The covariance in \eqref{eqn_psd} not only implies that frequency coefficients are uncorrelated but also states that the components of the power spectral density $\bbp=[p_{1},\ldots,p_{N}]^{\Tr}$ represent the energy of the frequency coefficients of $\bbx$.
 Namely, that $\mbE[(\tdx_n-\mbE[\tdx_{n}])^2] = p_n$.
 This justifies referring to $\bbp$ as the PSD of $\bbx$.
-When particularized to time signals, we recover the usual definition of time PSD for time stationary signals.
-Property (ii) can be shown to be equivalent to asking the covariance matrix $\bbC_{x}$ to obey a form of invariance with respect to applications of the graph shift operator \cite{marques17}.
+Property (ii) can be shown to be equivalent to imposing, on the covariance matrix $\bbC_{x}$, a form of invariance with respect to applications of the graph shift operator \cite{marques17}.

+We remark that Def.~\ref{def_stationarity} boils down to the traditional WSS conditions on time signals, when modeling them as graph signals defined over the directed cycle graph (see Fig.~\ref{fig_dc}).
+It also reflects the fact that the ensemble mean of a WSS graph signal, like the GMRF described in Fig.~\ref{fig_gmrf_1000}, need not be a constant vector.
+More examples of WSS graph signals can be found in \cite{girault15, perraudin17, marques17}.

-The goal of this paper is to study the relationship between the {\it graph shift average} $\hbmu_{N}$ in \eqref{eqn_graph_shift} and the {\it ensemble average} $\bbmu$, which in the case of graph WSS signals satisfies \eqref{eqn_mean_definition}.
+The goal of this paper is to study the relationship between the {\it graph shift average} $\hbmu_{N}$ in \eqref{eqn_graph_shift} and the {\it ensemble mean} $\bbmu$, which in the case of graph WSS signals satisfies \eqref{eqn_mean_definition}.
 We will see that for graph WSS, these two averages are close in terms of expressions that are similar to what follows from laws of large numbers of ergodic processes.

 \begin{remark} \normalfont The selection of the eigenvector $\bbv_1$ to codify the direction of the mean of a stationary graph signal is justified by the unique properties of the Perron-Frobenius root.
 We know that $\lambda_1$ is real and that $\bbv_1$ can be chosen to be real with nonnegative components \cite{cvetkovic79}.
 This means $\bbv_1$ has no zero crossings and in that sense it makes for a reasonable choice of DC component \cite{shuman13}.
 Another important property of $\bbv_1$ is that it corresponds to the eigenvalue with minimal variation \cite{sandryhaila14}.
 Specifically, define the total variation of a graph signal $\bbx$ as